-There are 3 x POU water heaters supplying the hot outlets
+There is a POU water heater in the Kitchen feeding the hot outlets

 Expansion Vessels: N/A

 Water Softeners: N/A

 2. SUMMARY OF RECOMMENDATIONS and RISK RATING

 This Risk Assessment has been carried out in order to ascertain the possible risk of contracting Legionellosis, including Legionnaires' disease, from water systems and to identify the maintenance activities required to control or prevent the risk from Legionella, including any remedial works that may be required to improve upon the findings of this assessment.